 Many Christians believe that Jesus Christ is the incarnation in the Old Testament of God the Father and the predicted Messiah (the Christ).
 They also firmly believe that Jesus Christ enables people to be reconciled to God.
 To celebrate the birth of holy Christ, Christmas is mainly celebrated.
 Since many people with Christianity belief also resides in Nepal, it is obvious that Christmas is also celebrated in Nepal.

 The History of Santa Claus

-The title “Santa Claus” emerged in Turkey of the fourth century as Sinterklaas, a Dutchmen named Santa Nicholas, a Byzantine priest.
+The title “Santa Claus” emerged in Turkey in the fourth century as Sinterklaas, a Dutchman named Santa Nicholas, a Byzantine priest.
 St. Nicholas became one of the most admired and loved priest of all times due to this kindness and purity.
 It is said he gave away all of his hereditary wealth and travelled the countryside to help the poor and sick.
 One of St. Nicholas’ best-known stories is the time he saved three poor siblings from getting sold by their biological father into prostitution by giving them a dowry to marry.
-Nicholas reputation expanded over the course of many years, and he became the defender of kids and sailors.
+Nicholas’s reputation expanded over many years, and he became the defender of kids and sailors.
 On the anniversary of Santa Claus death, December 6, his feast day is celebrated worldwide.

 The History of Christmas Tree Decoration